ohmybrew/ohmybrew.github.io/_posts/2017-06-29-reactive-vuejs-plugins.markdown

 That's all that's to it.

 What we've done is created a class to keep our logic separate from the Vue plugin installation code.
-Then, we register the plugin with the options (in this case, just team name).
+Then, we register the plugin with the options (in this case, just the team name).
 In the SportsTicker class, we create a new Vue instance with its own data store filled with dummy/default data.
 We create a `get state` method so we can quickly access the data of the Vue instance we created.
 Next, we fetch the data, process it, and write it back to our Vue instance.

 With all this in play, our data is now reactive.